 Organizations funded through, or work in partnership with, the Growing Apprenticeships in Nontraditional Sectors (GAINS) program grantees are strongly encouraged to apply for this NGO.
 The PACE Program can provide a pipeline of candidates for those registered apprenticeship programs funded through GAINS.
-To learn more about these grantees, contact apprenticeships@dol.nj.gov.
+To learn more about these grantees, contact ApprenticeshipUnit@dol.nj.gov.

-The independent reviewer may not be familiar with your organization's historical performance and will only evaluate the proposal based on information presented.
+The independent reviewer(s) may not be familiar with your organization's historical performance and will only evaluate the proposal based on information presented.
 Responses to the proposal narrative prompts will be evaluated by external reviewers using the following scoring guidance found below.
 The areas of evaluation, specific elements comprising these areas with definitions and scoring points are highlighted below.
 The maximum score to be received is 100.

-Points

-Core Partnerships/Relationships 40

-Proposal demonstrates evidence of:

-Connections to Registered Apprenticeship programs

-Connections to employers interested in hiring

-program participants (where applicable)

-Linkages to post-secondary education (where applicable)

-Connections to one or more CTE Programs

-Includes connections to appropriate services and the One-Stop system

-Connections to robust network of employment,

-education, and support opportunities
+Points Core Partnerships/Relationships 40 Proposal demonstrates evidence of: Connections to Registered Apprenticeship programs Connections to employers interested in hiring program participants (where applicable) Linkages to post-secondary education, including Ability to Benefit co-enrollment models that leverage federal HEA Title IV financial aid for individuals without a secondary school credential (where applicable) Connections to one or more CTE Programs Includes connections to appropriate services and the One-Stop system Connections to robust network of employment, education, and support opportunities

 Quality Program Experience 25

 Proposal demonstrates evidence of:

 Program serves targeted populations

 Engagement in high quality hands-on instruction

-Engagement in high quality work-based learning opportunities
+Engagement in high quality work-based learning

+opportunities

-Ongoing assessment activities to support program participant
+Ongoing assessment activities to support program

+participant

 Access to career navigation services during and

 beyond completion of pre-apprenticeship program

 Physical environment supportive of learning

 Program Capacity 20

 Proposal demonstrates evidence of:

 Reach to diverse and under-served populations

 Evidence of employment demand and career

 trajectory in pathway

 Processes in place for collaborative planning and

 decision-making with partners

-Staffing plans reflect multiple capacities required to support program
+Staffing plans reflect multiple capacities required to

-Clear connections and opportunities for building on existing pre-apprenticeship program practice Realistic timeline for planning and implementing work outlined Appropriateness of Budget• Budget is reasonable• Budget is within the cost guidelines of the NGO• Innovative usage of other services funding• Budget Summary aligns with Budget Narrative• No calculation errors 15 TOTAL POINTS 100
+support program

+Clear connections and opportunities for building on

+existing pre-apprenticeship program practice

+Realistic timeline for planning and implementing

+work outlined

+Appropriateness of Budget 15

+Budget is reasonable

+Budget is within the cost guidelines of the NGO

+Innovative usage of other services funding

+Budget Summary aligns with Budget Narrative

+No calculation errors

+TOTAL POINTS 100